Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Content Prohibited from Generation by ChatGPT

-According to our terms of service, the generation of the following content is prohibited:
+According to our terms of service, the generation of the following content is strictly forbidden:

 Collection and Disclosure of Information that Infringes on Privacy